 View full history

 Sometimes, for creative reasons such as putting a new spin on a particular character or narrative, a game's creators may take an established character from external media or a historical figure and swap their gender.
 The result may also be accompanied by changes in the character's personality and/or the way that other characters approach him/her.

 In Capcom's Sengoku Basara series, Magoichi Saiga, a male figure from the Warring States era of Japan and leader of a militia, is depicted as a gun-toting woman of strong will.
 This contrasts with Magoichi's depiction with his actual gender in Koei's Samurai Warriors series, in which he fancies himself a womanizing ladies man.

-The male character Xuanzang (a.k.a.
-Triptaka) from the Chinese novel Journey to the West has been depicted as female in several games.
+The gender of the character Xuanzang (a.k.a.
+Triptaka) from the Chinese novel Journey to the West is not actually specified in the original text.
+Thus, the character has been depicted as both male and female, depending on the game.
 The character is recast as Trip in Ninja Theory's Enslaved: Odyssey to the West, while in Koei's Warriors Orochi series (in which the name is romanized Sanzang), she is a somewhat naive but good-hearted girl.

 The central figure of Arthurian legend, King Arthur, was recast as a girl named Alu for the visual novel Princess Arthur.
 After she becomes queen, the Knights of the Round Table become her suitors, as well as her allies.